-You simply need to provide us with your shipment details, such as: the US port you are going to ship from, the port of destination, the amount of goods you are going to ship and the need of inland transportation to one of our warehouses in New York, Savannah, Houston, Seattle and Long Beach, Los Angeles.
+You simply need to provide us with your shipment details, such as: the US port you are going to ship from, the port of destination, the number of goods you are going to ship and the need of inland transportation to one of our warehouses in New York, Savannah, Houston, Miami, Los Angeles, and Seattle.

-The time of transit varies 15 to 35 days if the shipping is done from East Coast, and 20 to 45 days if it is done from the West Coast.
+The time of transit varies from 20 to 40 days if the shipping is done from East Coast, and 25 to 50 days if it is done from the West Coast.

 Yes, it can be done.
 We provide Inland Transportation service to our warehouses from any part of the US.

 Tracking the location of your vehicle is as easy as a phone call.
 We take pride in keeping track of every item we load and ship.
-We can tell you exactly where the vehicle is at any time - using our state of the art tracking systems.
+We can tell you exactly where the vehicle is at any time - using our state-of-the-art tracking systems.
 Please call us at 973-344-7100.

 We do the work for you to get the final approval on your cargo.
 We issue the required export forms.
 All you have to supply is the commercial invoices and sign export instructions.

 Many foreign governments request duties for your international vehicle shipment and may have laws that will impact your vehicle relocation.
 You should be prepared to provide any receipts for any new merchandise in your shipment.
 To help you with the nuances of dealing with a foreign government, we will be glad to assign you a foreign agent to assist you.

 While we do our best to inform you of all the potential charges, destination charges and importation through the destination port are ultimately the responsibility of the party receiving the vehicle.

 Yes, By Maritime Law, steamship companies are limited to a liability of no more than $500.00 per vehicle.